SatoryKono/ChEMBL_data_acquisition/README.md

 * ``CHEMBL_DA__JOBS__CONCURRENCY`` / ``CHEMBL_DA_CONCURRENCY``
 * ``CHEMBL_DA__JOBS__CHUNK_SIZE`` / ``CHEMBL_DA_CHUNK_SIZE``

+### Schema validation

+Configuration values are validated against a JSON Schema via the ``jsonschema`` package.
+The schema mirrors the dataclass structure and checks types and value ranges, producing helpful error messages for nested fields.

 Command line flags have the highest priority.
 All utilities accept ``--config`` to point at a configuration file and ``--print-config`` to show the effective values after all overrides have been applied.
 The final precedence is::